-the "Abdulais").
+On June 26, 2011, a vehicle owned by Budget Truck Rental, LLC ("Budget") allegedly struck the rear of the automobile that was being driven by Agim and Rufije Abdulai (collectively, the "Abdulais").
 On June 27, 2011, the Abdulais' injuries were reported to their insurance carrier, Mercury Indemnity Company of America ("Mercury").
-On June 29, 2011, Mercury's insurance adjuster mailed a PIP application (the "Mercury application") to the Abdulais' attorney and requested that it be completed and returned to the insurance company.
-8
+On June 29, 2011, Mercury's insurance adjuster mailed a PIP application (the "Mercury application") to the Abdulai's attorney and requested that it be completed and returned to the insurance company.

 In July 11, 2011, Mercury received a "generic" PIP application, signed by the Abdulias, from their treating provider.
 On July 22, 2011, Mercury placed the tortfeasor's insurance company, Acadia Insurance Company ("Acadia"), on notice of its intention to seek reimbursement for PIP benefits paid on behalf of the Abdulias.
-On August 3, 2011, the Abdulais completed Mercury's PIP application.
+On August 3, 2011, the Abdulais' completed Mercury's PIP application.
 This PIP application was received by Mercury on August 15, 2011.

-On August 2, 2013, Mercury filed a complaint against Acadia, and others, seeking reimbursement of PIP benefits that it paid on behalf of the Abdulais'.
+Mercury filed a complaint against Acadia, and others, seeking reimbursement of PIP benefits that it paid on behalf of the Abdulais'.
+The date that this complaint was filed, August 2, 2013, formed the basis of the underlying dispute between the parties.
 On January 31, 2014, Acadia filed summary judgment motion alleging that Mercury's complaint for PIP reimbursement was filed outside the two-year statute of limitations proscribed by N.J.S.
 39:61-9.1.
 Acadia argued that Mercury's July 11, 2011, receipt of the generic PIP application triggered the statute of limitations set forth in N.J.S.
 39:61-9.1(a) and that Mercury's complaint was not filed within the time-frame set forth in the statute.
-15
+16

-On February 28, 2014, the trial court denied Acadia's motion for summary judgment.16 The trial court held that "the claim" was deemed "filed" when it is submitted by the insured in the form requested by the insured rather than the submission of a generic form submitted by a health care provider.17
+On February 28, 2014, the trial court denied Acadia's motion for summary judgment.
+The trial court held that "the claim" was deemed "filed" when it is submitted by the insured in the form requested by the insured rather than the submission of a generic form submitted by a health care provider.
+Acadia appealed from this decision.